Sim Pooh Ho

 Thus we prefer to simply call our practice Taiji Gong, rather than after any style.
 If necessary, we say Wu Tu Nan Taiji Gong to indicate our lineage.

-Many people ask the above questions for 2 reasons.
+Many people usually ask the above questions for 2 reasons.

 2. They believe some are harder to practice and some are easier, so they want to find something personally suitable.